advocations/skype/Skype/WebSDK/docs/troubleshooting/gatheringLogs/Logs-WebTraffic.md

 3. Accept any warning messages and restart Fiddler.
 4. Reproduce the scenario.
 5. Inspect the requests related to your web app, and pay special attention to requests with response statuses in the 400s and 500s (but note that some 401 responses are by design).
-6. If you're capturing the web traffic to submit with an error report, go to **File > Save > All Sessions...**, name the Fiddler trace, and include it with the report.
+6. If you're capturing the web traffic to submit with an error report, or you'd like to revisit it later, go to **File > Save > All Sessions...**, select an appropriate save location, name the trace, and click **save**.

 This is how the Fiddler options window should look if you've properly configured Fiddler to decrypt HTTPS traffic from your application: